 This was not the defensive act that it appears on modern reading, or at least not purely defensive.
 South Carolina claimed to own the land on which Fort Sumter had been built, and even though it was an artificial island constructed at Federal expense, Congress had agreed to pay — but had failed to deliver.
 Construction had lapsed during the controversy and the fort was still incomplete when Major Anderson and his men moved in.

 During the mean while, a peace delegation from the new Confederate government had arrived in Washington but had utterly failed at its mission, and tensions continued to increase — while Anderson’s men were running out of food.
-Only seven of the fifteen slave states had chosen to secede, and Lincoln was optimistic about a peaceful resolution.
+Only seven of the fifteen slave states had chosen to secede and Lincoln was optimistic about a peaceful resolution.
 Presumably he was testing Southern resolve when he chose to make a resupply run to the fort, pledging to only send food and not troops or additional armament.
-By the time the ships came in sight of land, however, the bombardment of Fort Sumter had begun as a response to them having sailed.
+By the time the ships came in sight of land, however, the preemptive bombardment of Fort Sumter had begun in response.

 Federal troops soon surrendered, knowing full well that defeat was inevitable.
-Lincoln used this as a justification to call for an army to end the rebellion, and that action instantly triggered four of the other eight slave states to secede in response to what they considered an illegal war by the government against Americans.
+Lincoln used this as a justification to take on military powers, calling up an army to end the rebellion.
+That action instantly triggered four of the other eight slave states to secede in response to what they considered an illegal war by the government against Americans.
 Provocation followed provocation and more seceded as armies formed.
-Each blithely predicting a rapid victory, the armies of the Union and of the Confederacy met at the line of Bull Run in northern Virginia.
+Each blithely predicting a rapid victory, the volunteer forces of the Union and of the Confederacy met at the line of Bull Run in northern Virginia.

-Over the course of the war, the troops making up the armies of the Union can be said to have fought for many different reasons.
+Over the course of the war, the troops making up the armies of the Union fought for many different reasons.
 Chief among these was money; in the absence of willing volunteers, large bounties were paid to any man willing to join, with additional subsidies paid to support their families at home.
-Word of this spread and tens of thousands rushed to the New World; entire corps were soon composed of men who spoke little or no English but were promised citizenship and free land once the war was over.
+Word of this spread in Europe and tens of thousands rushed to the New World; entire corps were soon composed of men who spoke little or no English but were promised citizenship and free land once the war was over.
 (This similarity to the Hessian mercenaries of Revolutionary War fame was not ignored by the Southern newspapers.)

 Many in the North did enlist out of patriotism, to preserve the Union from rebellion.
-Then too, quite a few volunteers joined up in order to fight to end slavery; abolitionists flocked to the banners, particularly at the start of the war.
-Then, as the fighting began to heat up, men of fighting age began to face more and more pressure to fight rather than be labeled cowards by their friends and family.
-Eventually, conscription was authorized, after which men enlisted because they had to — not all of them, but definitely some.
+Then too, quite a few volunteers joined up in order to fight to end slavery; abolitionists flocked to the banners, particularly at the beginning.
+Then, as the war began to heat up, men of fighting age began to face more and more pressure to enlist rather than be labeled cowards by their friends and family.
+Eventually, conscription was authorized, after which men joined up because they were forced too to.